-A vehicle with three wheels symmetrically arranged in relation to the longitudinal median plane with an engine cylinder capacity in the case of an internal combustion engine exceeding 50 cm3 (see para.
-6.3.) or, whatever the means of propulsion, a maximum design speed exceeding 50 km/h.
+A vehicle with three wheels symmetrically arranged in relation to the longitudinal median plane with an engine cylinder capacity in the case of an internal combustion engine exceeding 50 cm3 or, whatever the means of propulsion, a maximum design speed exceeding 50 km/h.

-A vehicle with four wheels whose unladen mass is not more than 350 kg, not including the mass of the batteries in the case of electric vehicles, whose maximum design speed is not more than 50 km/h, and whose engine cylinder capacity does not exceed 50 cm3 (see para.
-6.3.) for spark (positive) ignition engines, or whose continuous rated power does not exceed 4 kW in the case of electric motors.
+A vehicle with four wheels whose unladen mass is not more than 350 kg, not including the mass of the batteries in the case of electric vehicles, whose maximum design speed is not more than 50 km/h, and whose engine cylinder capacity does not exceed 50 cm3 for internal combustion engines, or whose continuous rated power does not exceed 4 kW in the case of electric motors.

-A vehicle with four wheels, other than that classified for the category L4 or L6, whose unladen mass is not more than 400 kg (550 kg for vehicles intended for carrying goods), not including the mass of the batteries in the case of electric vehicles, and whose maximum continuous rated power does not exceed 15 kW (see para.
-6.3.).-in the case of internal combustion engines, or whose maximum continuous rated power does not exceed 15 kW in the case of electric vehicles.
+A vehicle with four wheels, other than that classified for the category L_4 or L_6 , whose unladen mass is not more than 400 kg (550 kg for vehicles intended for carrying goods), not including the mass of the batteries in the case of electric vehicles, and whose maximum continuous rated power does not exceed 15 kW in the case of internal combustion engines, or whose maximum power does not exceed 15 kW in the case of electric vehicles.